 MassHealth Limited – This emergency-based Medicaid coverage in Massachusetts supplies assistance to immigrants who do not qualify for standard Medicaid in MA, and thus need additional Medicaid services.
 Children’s Medical Security Plan (CSMP) – This MA Medicaid coverage plan provides primary and preventive care for children and teenagers who do not otherwise have medical insurance.
 Those who can enroll in CSMP must be uninsured patients under 19 years old who are not eligible for any other MassHealth plan.
 However, those that are eligible for MassHealth Limited can still receive medical assistance through CSMP.

-What services are covered by Medicaid in Massachusetts?
+What Services are Covered by Medicaid in Massachusetts?

 What is covered by Medicaid in Massachusetts may not be covered by a government-sponsored health care in, say, Vermont.
 Although Massachusetts Medicaid coverage offers several different medical assistance plans, many of the Medicaid services covered overlap from policy to policy.

+When completing the application process for Medicaid, applicants should make sure to review the benefits thoroughly.
 To better visualize the Medicaid services offered by the majority of MassHealth policies, review the below list:

 - Inpatient hospital services